willows white anaesthesia logo

 General Anaesthesia

-Why Should I Bring my Pet to Willows for Anaesthetic?
+Why should I bring my pet to Willows for an anaesthetic?

 Willows is one of Europe’s leading small animal referral centres.
 Our state-of-the-art hospital is led by internationally renowned Specialists committed to providing the highest standards of care.
-Our dedicated team of Specialist Veterinary Anaesthetists who will assess every patient before anaesthesia and prescribe drugs that are tailored to each pet.
+Our dedicated team of Specialist-led Veterinary Anaesthetists will assess every patient before anaesthesia and prescribe drugs that are tailored to each pet.

 In doing so they will take in to account the age, breed, temperament of a pet as well as any conditions they may suffer from and the type of procedure to be performed.

-General anaesthesia is a state of reversible unconsciousness when a pet will be ‘asleep’ under the anaesthetic.
-Anaesthetic drugs that are injected into the veins and anaesthetic gases which are inhaled into the lungs are carried in the bloodstream to the brain.
-These drugs and gases stop the brain recognising messages from nerves in the body, which means your pet will not feel any pain whilst ‘asleep’ under anaesthesia.
+General anaesthesia is a state of reversible unconsciousness when a pet will be ‘asleep’ due to being administered anaesthetic drugs.
+Anaesthetic drugs that are either inhaled or injected into the veins are carried in the bloodstream to the brain.
+Anaesthetic protocols often combine anaesthetic drugs with analgesics.
+Together these act to stop the brain recognising some messages, which means your pet will not feel any pain whilst ‘asleep’ under anaesthesia.

 On the day of the procedure patients are injected with pre-anaesthetic medication (a ‘pre-med’) in to their muscle or into a vein in the least stressful way possible.
-A catheter will be placed into a vein, to allow administration of drugs and fluids during the procedure.
-An Anaesthetist will administer an intravenous anaesthetic agent which allows a tube to be placed (endotracheal tube) down the patient’s wind pipe (trachea).
+A catheter will be placed into a vein, to allow safe administration of drugs and fluids during the procedure.
+Once your pet is sedated, an anaesthetist will administer an intravenous anaesthetic agent into the vein which will make your pet unconscious (anaesthetised) and allows a tube to be placed (endotracheal tube) down the patient’s wind pipe (trachea).
 Anaesthetic gases and oxygen will be administered through this endotracheal tube.
+Sometimes only oxygen is administered and the anaesthetic is maintained with injectable drugs.

-What can I Expect when Pet has had an Anaesthetic?
+What can I expect when my pet has had an anaesthetic?

-If a pet is discharged on the day of procedure, he/she will probably be a little sleepy.
-Strong painkillers will have been given and these will last some time.
-You should offer your pet some light food (e.g. boiled chicken or fish and rice) and water, but do not expect them to have a normal appetite.
+If a pet is discharged on the day of procedure, they will probably be a little sleepy and maybe slightly nauseous.
+Strong painkillers might have been given and these will last some time.
+Unless stated otherwise, you should offer your pet some light food (e.g. boiled chicken or fish and rice) and water, but do not expect them to have a normal appetite.
 The effects of the anaesthetic will wear off over the next few days.
 Please look out for any signs of pain or discomfort and contact Willows if you are at all concerned.

 Our highly skilled team will also monitor your pet’s pulses, gum (mucous membrane) colour, position of the eye and reflex activity to determine the depth of anaesthesia.
 All the readings and observations obtained are recorded every five minutes, to help anticipate any problems before they occur.
 If there are any concerns, an anaesthetist will take the necessary actions to bring all parameters back to the normal levels as promptly as possible.

-When a procedure has finished, the anaesthetic gas is switched off and the patient is given oxygen until they begin to recover and wake up.
-They will then be taken to a warm and comfortable bed in the kennels (or our Intensive Care Unit if required) where they will be carefully monitored until fully awake.
+When a procedure has finished, the anaesthetic is switched off and the patient is given oxygen until they begin to recover and wake up.
+They will then be taken to a warm and comfortable bed in our recovery kennels (or our Intensive Care Unit if required) where they will be carefully monitored until fully awake.
+Active warming and further analgesia will be provided if necessary.

-• Overnight fasting (starving); your pet should have their normal meal the night before admission (unless otherwise instructed), but should have no further access to food after this.
+• Overnight fasting (starving): As a general rule, your pet should have their normal meal the night before admission (unless otherwise instructed), but should have no further access to food after this.
 They should have free access to water until you leave the house to come to the surgery.

-• Take your dog for a walk in the morning to allow him or her to empty the bladder and bowels
+• If possible, take your dog for a walk in the morning to allow them to empty their bladder and bowels.

 willows-paw-vet-icon

-• Provide him/her with a bed in a quiet, warm area and allow them to rest
+• Provide them with a bed in a quiet, warm area and allow them to rest.

-• Take your dog out to the garden or for a very short walk to allow him/her to pass urine, but do not let them off of the lead
+• Unless stated otherwise, take your dog out to the garden or for a very short walk to allow them to pass urine, but do not let them off of the lead.

 To save this page as a PDF, click the button and make sure “Save as PDF” is selected.